home-assistant/home-assistant.io/source/_integrations/vacuum.mqtt.markdown

   type: string
   default: pause
 state_topic:
   description: The MQTT topic subscribed to receive state messages from the vacuum.
-State topic is extracting json if no `value_template` is defined.
+State topic is extracting JSON if no `value_template` is defined.
   required: false
   type: string
 value_template: